proy9714/World-Of-AI/README.md

-# The world of AI
+# The World of AI

-## Various notebooks for various functionailites of AI
+### Various notebooks for various functionailites of AI